A Dermatologist Answers College Students Most Asked Questions About Skincare

 4. HOW LONG UNTIL I SEE RESULTS?

 "That may depend on the condition of your skin and the severity of your problem.
-Those with Normal to Dry skin that use a moisturizer containing Hyaluronic Acid may notice an immediate glow and supple feeling.
+Those with Dry skin that use a moisturizer containing Hyaluronic Acid may notice an immediate glow and supple feeling.
 Double Major™ Moisture Relief Gel is formulated for Oily/Acne Prone skin and does just this.
 If you have acne, it can take 2-3 weeks to start to see results.
 If 4-6 weeks go by without improvement, it may be time to make an appointment with your dermatologist. "

 5. WHAT TYPES OF PRODUCTS SHOULD I USE IF I HAVE ACNE PRONE SKIN?